Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Datasets and Prediction Tasks

 \subsection{Datasets}

-We collect our datasets from Purdue University's online courses on the edX platform (\url{www.edx.org}).
-We study three graduate-level online courses: Fiber Optic Communications (FOC), Quantum Detectors and Sensors (QDS), and Essentials of MOSFETs (MOSFETs).
-Each course consists of a series of lecture videos, some of which have an end-of-video quiz that assesses student learning progress.
-Moreover, each course provides a discussion forum page for students to discuss with each other.
-The platform also records each student's final grade, which is a pass or fail label based on the grading policy.
-Summary statistics of the three courses are given in Table~\ref{tb:course}, emphasizing a broad range of activity levels for our evaluation.
-The pass rate distributions for each student subgroup are also summarized in Table~\ref{tb:combined_demo}.
+Our datasets are sourced from online courses hosted on the edX platform (\url{www.edx.org}) at Purdue University.
+We study three graduate-level courses: Fiber Optic Communications (FOC), Quantum Detectors and Sensors (QDS), and Essentials of MOSFETs (MOSFETs).
+Within each course, a series of lecture videos is available, some of which include end-of-video quizzes to evaluate student comprehension.
+Additionally, every course features a discussion forum where students can engage in interactions with one another.
+The platform also logs the final grade of each student, indicating whether they passed or failed according to the grading policy.
+Table~\ref{tb:course} provides summary statistics for the three courses, highlighting a diverse range of activity levels for our evaluation.
+Details about the dataset are available in Appendix~\ref{sec:data-dist}.